Companies and communities: who signed the divorce?

 The subject reaches greater prominence, from the accentuated ruralization of the country, another of the efforts of the Government.
 Transformation actions in vulnerable neighborhoods and settlements – a large number of them suburban and rural – have engaged entities and organizations in responding to old problems; now, these interventions are required to work not only in the heat of a political and governmental strategy, but as part of a public duty.

 Almost abandoned situations do not fit or are justified in the Cuban reality, when a few meters away there is a factory, company or tourism facility that has the obligation to project itself towards the scene that surrounds it, in attention to the most urgent needs, and in search of untapped potential.
-Otherwise, there is no value in boasting about the excellence of economic results, if the social task is struck out.
+Otherwise, there is no value in boasting regarding the excellence of economic results, if the social task is struck out.

 1683097419